Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 18th in the league.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in MLB.

-- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have a 4.03 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- Giants pitchers combine to surrender 140 home runs (1.1 per game), the sixth-fewest in baseball.

-- Walker (4-2) takes the mound for the Giants in his 11th start of the season.
-He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.
+- Beck starts for the first time this season for the Giants.

-- In his last time out -- out of the bullpen on Wednesday -- the right-hander tossed a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- The 27-year-old righty has 28 appearances out of the bullpen this season.

-- In 34 games this season, the 27-year-old has put up a 2.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .244 to opposing batters.
+- In 28 games this season, he has compiled a 3.34 ERA and averages 7.6 strikeouts per nine innings while opposing batters are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.